 Ever wondered what exactly full standards refer to when choosing trees for your garden?
 Well, you have come to the right place!
 The form of the tree you purchase is an important consideration when deciding on which specimen to choose.

-There are specific, generally accepted terms used by nurseries across the UK and Ireland as defined by various government regulations and standards.
+There are specific, generally accepted terms used by nurseries across the UK as defined by various government regulations and standards.
 The terms describe commercially recognised cultivated tree shapes.
 These terms used to describe the ‘form’ of a given tree are meant to assist the consumer with determining the cultivated shape, as opposed to terms which help describe varietal factors like appearance, foliage colour, shape and flower colour.
 Shape definitions relate to the crown’s shape and presentation, such as columnar, boxed, spreading, etc. Size descriptors include girth, height, and pot size.
 Sizes are reported as measured at the point of sale.
 Girth is the circumference of the trunk for Standard (Std) trees, which we’ll explain shortly. ¼ or ½ Standard Trees and olive trees are the exceptions, where their girths are measured half way up the trunk.

 Standard Trees (also Full Standard)